Timework/chess/readme.md

 You must have ruby in order to play the game.

 White pieces are on the bottom while black pieces are on the top.
-You can choose to save the game and come back to after every turn.
+You can choose to save the game after every turn and come back to it later.